SoftwareHeritage/swh-deposit/docs/api/use-cases.rst

 archive.

-This use case is triggered by a ``<reference>`` tag in the Atom document, see the :ref:`protocol reference <metatadata-only-deposit>` for details.
+This use case is triggered by a ``<reference>`` tag in the Atom document, see the :ref:`protocol reference <metadata-only-deposit>` for details.

 In the current implementation, these deposits are loaded (or rejected) immediately after a request without ``In-Progress: true`` is made,